jasonjgarcia24/hardhat-tutorial/readme.md

-A tutorial of how to use hardhat with Python.
+A step-by-step tutorial of how to use hardhat with Javascript.